simple2d/simple2d/README.md

 ## Audio

-Simple 2D supports a number of audio formats, including WAV, MP3, Ogg Vorbis, and FLAC.
+Simple 2D supports a number of popular audio formats, including WAV, MP3, Ogg Vorbis, and FLAC.
 There are two kinds of audio concepts: sounds and music.
-Sounds are intended to be short samples, played without interruption.
-Music is for longer pieces which can be played, paused, stopped, resumed, and faded out.
+Sounds are intended to be short samples, played without interruption, like an effect.
+Music is for longer pieces which can be played, paused, stopped, resumed, and faded out, like a background soundtrack.

 ### Sounds

-Create a sound by first declaring a pointer to a `S2D_Sound` structure and initialize it using `S2D_CreateSound` and providing the path to the audio file:
+Create a sound by first declaring a pointer to a `S2D_Sound` structure and initialize it using `S2D_CreateSound` providing the path to the audio file:

 ```c
 S2D_Sound *snd = S2D_CreateSound("sound.wav");